SergiCSim/SNOMED-CT-AutomatedClinicalCoding/README.md

   - The examples correspond to those used in the written report.

 - **`data/`**:
-  - This folder is where all data should be stored.
+  - This folder is where all notes and annotations data should be stored.
   - Separated train-test data should be placed in the `train_test_data/` subfolder.

 - **`methods/`**: